-- Homework Assignments & Course Term Project - Each homework assignment and the course term project have a set of "learning topics" with a weighting for each topic.
-Each topic will be scored on a zero to 100% basis and a grade for the homework will be determined based on the weighted average. - · Assignments should be submitted on time. - 10% point reduction for each week that homework is late. - Students receive one "pass" for no deduction for a one-week delay with approval of their facilitator. - Quizzes - Choose multiple, multiple choice, and matching questions will be graded based on getting the correct answer.
-Deductions are taken for wrong answers, but you cannot get a negative score on a question. - Each question requiring a written answer will have a set of "learning topics" being tested for with a weighting for each topic.
-Each topic will be scored on a zero to 100% basis and a grade for the written answer will be determined based on the weighted average.

-· Quizzes should be completed during the week they are available online up to the quiz deadline.
+- Homework Assignments and Course Term Project - Each homework assignment and the course term project have a set of "learning topics" with a weighting for each topic.
+Each topic will be scored on a zero to 100% basis and a grade for the homework will be determined based on the weighted average. - Assignments should be submitted on time. - There will be a 5% point reduction for each week that homework is late unless there are approved extenuating circumstances. - Students receive one "pass" for no deduction for a one-week delay of submission of a homework assignment with approval of their facilitator. - Quizzes - Multiple-answer, multiple-choice, and matching questions will be graded based on getting the correct answer.
+When applicable, deductions are taken for wrong answers, but you cannot get a negative score on a question. - Each question requiring a written answer will have a set of "learning topics" that are being tested for with a weighting for each topic.
+Each topic will be scored on a zero to 100% basis, and a grade for the written answer will be determined based on the weighted average. - Quizzes should be completed during the week they are available online up to the quiz deadline, unless there are approved extenuating circumstances.